- North Allegheny School District

 Grades 11, 12

-Criteria for Selection - NoneEffective communication skills help foster cooperation, productivity, and teamwork within an organization.
-These are some of the most important 21st Century skills required to succeed in business.
-Possessing essential interpersonal skills will boost your influence and effectiveness with individuals and groups in all settings.
-Developing the ability to relate to and effectively express your point in different situations is essential for growth and advancement in the business world and in life.
+Criteria for Selection - NoneEffective communication skills are vital to both business and personal success.
+They foster cooperation, productivity, and teamwork within an organization.
+With the surge in technology, young people need to learn and practice successful speaking skills for the business environment.
+Students may be able to text and post a thought yet have difficulty speaking it.
+Possessing essential interpersonal and presentation skills will enhance one’s opportunities in life.
+Developing the ability to effectively and appropriately express a point in different situations to a varied audience is essential for growth and advancement in the business world and in life.

-This course will explore overcoming barriers to communication, listening skills, presenting, and the use of technology and social media in business.
-Students will also learn to analyze and relate to an audience, and to understand the impact that gender and cultural diversity can have on communication.
-The latest technological advancements for communicating will be used.
-Students will be given the tools that will help them achieve goals, secure employment, adapt to environments, and communicate effectively.
+Business Communications explores barriers to effective communication and ways to overcome these barriers, successful listening and presentation skills, and the use of technology and social media in business.
+Students learn to analyze and relate to varied audiences, and to understand the impact gender and cultural diversity can have on communication.
+Modern technology tools will be used for communicating and students will understand the concept of building their brand.
+This course teaches effective communication skills that will help students achieve goals, secure employment, and adapt to environments.

 -